An Explanation on Principles

 Which four?

-'The five-masses-and-the-taking-up' is to this to be answered; viz. the mass-of-form-and-the-taking-up, the mass-of-feeling-and-the-taking-up, the mass-of-perception-and-the-taking-up, the mass-of-inclinations-and-the-taking-up, the mass-of-cognition-and-the-taking-up.
-This is called, almsmen, suffering; a noble truth.
+'The five masses-and-the-taking-up' is to this to be answered, viz. the mass-of-form-and-the-taking-up, the mass-of-feeling-and-the-taking-up, the mass-of-perception-and-the-taking-up, the mass-of-inclinations-and-the-taking-up, the mass-of-cognition-and-the-taking-up.
+This is called, almsmen, suffering as a noble truth.

-And which, almsmen, Rise of suffering; a noble truth?
+And which, almsmen, rise of suffering as a noble truth?

-This what is the lust, the welcoming of this and that accompanied by joy and passion, is of further existence; viz. the longing for lust, the longing for existence, the longing for non-existence.
+This what is the longing, the gone together of joy and passion, the welcoming of this and that, pertains to a following existence; viz. the longing for lust, the longing for existence, the longing for non-existence.

-And which, almsmen, Cessation of suffering; a noble truth?
+And which, almsmen, cessation of suffering as a noble truth?

-What just like that, with the complete fading and cessation of longing, is the giving up, the forsaking, the release, the doing away with.
-This is called, almsmen, cessation of suffering; a noble truth.
+What just from that longing, is the complete fading and cessation, the abandoning, the renunciation, the release, the non-clinging.
+This is called, almsmen, cessation of suffering as a noble truth.

-And which, almsmen, The path heading to the cessation of suffering; a noble truth?
+And which, almsmen, the path heading to the cessation of suffering as a noble truth?

-Just this noble eightfold way; viz. right view, right attitude, right speech, right doing, right way of life, right effort, right recollection, right concentration.
-This is called, almsmen, the path heading to the cessation of suffering; a noble truth.
+Just this noble eightfold way, viz. right view, right attitude, right speech, right doing, right way of life, right effort, right recollection, right concentration.
+This is called, almsmen, the path heading to the cessation of suffering as a noble truth.

 OK these, almsmen, are four noble truths.
-Therefore, almsmen, 'This; suffering' is the effort to be made.
-'This; rise of suffering' is the effort to be made.
-'This; cessation of suffering' is the effort to be made.
-'This; the path heading to the cessation of suffering' is the effort to be made.'
+Therefore, almsmen, 'This, is suffering' is the effort to be made.
+'This, is rise of suffering' is the effort to be made.
+'This, is cessation of suffering' is the effort to be made.
+'This, is the path heading to the cessation of suffering' is the effort to be made.'